Josh Bernstein: Personal life

 Josh Bernstein was born and raised in Manhattan, and attended the Horace Mann School.
 In 1989, he went to Cornell University where he double-majored in Anthropology and Psychology, and double minored in Native American and Near Eastern Studies.
 He served two terms as president of the Beta Theta chapter of the Pi Kappa Alpha fraternity.
 After graduating from college, he spent a year in a post-graduate program in Jerusalem studying, among other things, mysticism and ancient texts.
 He is Jewish.
 His father was born in Jerusalem's Old City, and his paternal grandparents and great-grandparents are buried in Israel.

 Bernstein's father died of a heart attack six weeks before Bernstein's 15th birthday.
 A year later, his three-year-old sister was killed in an automobile accident.
 Bernstein has an identical twin brother, Andrew.

 Bernstein is a fellow of The Explorers Club and the Royal Geographical Society.
-He is a passionate traveler, technical SCUBA diver, and professional photographer, with published credits in Vogue magazine, USA Today, Sports Illustrated, Forbes, Men's Health, Self, Marie Claire, Men's Fitness, Outside, and Backpacker magazines.
+He is a traveler, SCUBA diver, and professional photographer, with published credits in Vogue magazine, USA Today, Sports Illustrated, Forbes, Men's Health, Self, Marie Claire, Men's Fitness, Outside, and Backpacker magazines.

 Bernstein was briefly married to Lily Snyder of Sotheby's, Manhattan.
 They were married in a ceremony in Jerusalem, Israel, in September 2011 but divorced in 2013.